Mass spec data across the cultivated meat value chain

 In my current and previous roles in cultivated meat, I have carried out a broad range of workflow and processing stages in mass spectrometry, extending from initial sample preparation to sophisticated data interpretation; however, my primary focus is on the analytical aspects and making biological sense out complex multiomics data.

 In making sense of complex cell biology and bioprocess data, I have found that, often, I will be using discovery and targeted metabolomics workflows as a primary data source, often combined with transcriptomics, to give a holistic picture of the cell.
-For this, I have predominantly used high-resolution MS instruments, like QTOF or Orbitrap systems.
+For this, I have predominantly used high-resolution MS instruments.
 To answer separate questions about unique parts of cultivated meat product development, I have also previously performed data interrogation in proteomics and lipidomic workflows using lower resolution triple quad systems.

 For data processing, I generally prefer off-line tools over vendor-specific software’s due to their flexibility, which facilitates more effective data processing, quality control, quantification, and visualisation.
 This approach typically involves the use of automated or batch processing tools and open-source software, allowing for a deeper interrogation and interpretation of the data.